deezer/ismir25-ai-music-detector/README.md

 # AI-Music Detection

-Code of our ISMIR 2025 paper "A Fourier Explanation of AI-music Artifacts" - D. Afchar, G. Meseguer Brocal, R. Hennequin.
+Code of our ISMIR 2025 paper "A Fourier Explanation of AI-music Artifacts" - D. Afchar, G. Meseguer Brocal, K. Akesbi and R. Hennequin.

-This work was awarded best paper at ISMIR 2025! :party:
+:champagne: This work was awarded best paper at ISMIR 2025! :champagne:

+## Links

+You may find the **arxiv** upload of the paper here: [arxiv.org/abs/2506.19108](https://arxiv.org/abs/2506.19108)

+Watch the **video** replay here: [youtube.com/watch?v=7RN3lsdFIf0](https://www.youtube.com/watch?v=7RN3lsdFIf0)

+You may find the abstract, paper, **poster**, slides and **reviews** of our paper on the ISMIR website: [P7-1: A Fourier Explanation of AI-music Artifacts](https://ismir2025program.ismir.net/poster_229.html)

 ## Note on the context